-Data Source Entity Data and Indicators Household survey General Authority for Statistics Estimates of labor force, unemployed individuals, and key labor force indicators including the unemployment rate, the participation rate, and the employment-to-population ratio.
+Data Source Entity Data and Indicators Labor Force Survey General Authority for Statistics Estimates of labor force, unemployed individuals, and key labor force indicators including the unemployment rate, the participation rate, and the employment-to-population ratio.
 Administrative records Ministry of Human resources and Social Development Government sector workers.
-General Organization of Social Insurances Participants on the job who are subject to social insurance laws and regulations in the private and government sector, and those who stop participating in social insurance in the quarter according to gender, nationality, and reason for National Information Center (NIC) Domestic workers.
+General Organization of Social Participants on the job who are subject to social Insurances insurance laws and regulations in the private and government sector, and those who stop participating in social insurance in the quarter according to gender, nationality, and reason for stoppage.
+National Information Center (NIC) Domestic workers.

-Terminologies and concepts of labor market statistics 2.3.
+2.3.
+Terminologies and concepts of labor market statistics